d-rupam/qr-code-generator/README.md

 ## ⚖️ Operational Principles

 This utility is built on the philosophy of **Sovereign Engineering**.
 By eliminating third-party routing and server-side data harvesting, we guarantee that the user retains absolute ownership over both their input data and their physical output.
-Generating a static matrix should be a fundamental utility, not a monetized subscription trap.
+Generating a static qr code should be a fundamental utility, not a monetized subscription trap.